safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 You may select any Resource folder for attachments to be saved to; but (if you have already completed exercise 1-3) don't choose the BuildingUpdates folder, or else you'll cause the workspace to be triggered by both the Email and Directory Watch Trigger!

+Add a connection from the Email trigger to the workspace action.

 ![](./Images/Img4.428.Ex3.CompleteAutomation.png)

-Add a connection from the Email trigger to the workspace action.
-The automation is not ready yet because the JSON message from the Email Trigger stores the JSON in a parameter named Email Attachment, however the Source dataset for the run workspace is set to pick up a value from the Directory Watch File Path attribute.
-Therefore in order to have both incoming triggers send the correct information to the workspace we need to create an attribute in each Trigger with a common name that can be used downstream in the workflow.
-These are known as Custom keys.
+The automation is not quite ready yet because the JSON message from the Email Trigger stores the incoming file path in an attribute named Email Attachment, however the Source dataset for the run workspace is set to pick up a value from the Directory Watch File Path attribute.
+Therefore in order for the workspace to be able to process the file path from both triggers we need to create an attribute in each Trigger with a common name that can be used downstream in the workflow.

 <br>**3) Create Custom key**
 <br>We will need to create an Output Key on both Triggers.
 First select the Email trigger and click on the Output Keys tab.
 This will list all the standard output keys that come with that action, scroll to the bottom of the list and there is a second section called Custom Keys.

-Set the Key name to shapefile and for the Value select email.attachment from the drop down list.
+Set the key name to shapefile and for the Value select email.attachment from the drop down list.

 ![](./Images/Img4.427.Ex3.CreateCustomKey.png)

-Repeat the process in the Directory Watch trigger but this time set the value to file path.
+Repeat this process in the Directory Watch trigger but this time set the value to file.path.
 Now return to the Workspace Action and change the Source Dataset from file.path to the user.shapefile attribute listed under Custom Keys.
+Now, the workspace will be able to parse the shapefile path to the workspace no matter what the trigger is.

 <!--Person X Says Section-->